 There are many variables involved in identifying the right amount of revenue contribution.
 After all, the marketing amount is in context with the sales number.
 You can experience a ‘False Positive’ impact if the sales team crushes their number with a stellar year.
 Marketing’s contribution as a percentage goes down as a result.
 Without context, it would appear Marketing’s performance was lower than reality.
 Likewise, if the sales team misses the number significantly, then the reverse is true.
 Marketing’s performance seems better than reality.
 It’s all in context.

 The exact marketing contribution to revenue number involves analysis of these variables:

 - Level of marketing budget to execute (is it too low, or do you have investment funds?)

-- Natural growth rate of the market
+- What is the natural growth rate of the market?

 - Does sales have the capacity of selling time to handle more leads?